yencal/machine-learning-algorithms/README.md

 # machine-learning-algorithms
-This repository is for storing and tracking my progress in implementing machine learning algorithms.
+This repository is for storing machine learning algorithms that I have implemented.